turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - Entity_GetEmitterArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetLightArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetObjectArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetInverseKinematicsArray() : Entity[] result  -- returns the array of all entities that have this component type

 - Component_Attach(Entity entity,parent)  -- attaches entity to parent (adds a hierarchy component to entity).
 From now on, entity will inherit certain properties from parent, such as transform (entity will move with parent) or layer (entity's layer will be a sublayer of parent's layer)
 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity